mattlean/lean-js-app-starter/docs/browser/developing.md

 It is also highly recommend you use your browser's developer tools (such as [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) or [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools)) and also install the React Developer Tools extension: https://github.com/facebook/react-devtools

+Source maps are also generated so you can still debug compiled code.
+Just make sure that source map support is enabled in your browser developer tool!

 ### Linting
 #### Scripts
 You can use the following [`package.json`](../../package.json) scripts to lint your code: